MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details on parameters estimation</b> </summary>1) estimation of key time-to-event intervals distributions via parametric distribution fitting:
 gamma, weibull and lognormal distributions are fitted to the incubation period, the generation time, the time from symptoms onset to hospital admission, the time from first healthcare consultation to hospital admission, the time from symptom onset to official reporting; AIC are computed to determine the best fit;
-2) MH-MCMC sampling to estimate the posterior distribution of Re over time, assuming that the daily number of new cases (by date of symptom onset) is approximated by a Poisson distribution whose mean depends on the Re </details>
+2) MH-MCMC sampling to estimate the posterior distribution of Re over time, assuming that the daily number of new cases (by date of symptom onset) is approximated by a Poisson distribution whose mean depends on the Re; non-informative prior distributions of Re(t) (flat distribution in the range [0-1000])</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) lot of information on the data 2) exploits information on individual exposure to estimate the generation time 3) investigates robustness in the estimation of Re wrt the changes in the detection of cases inducted by the new definition of suspected cases 3) the modelisation of the Re could be used as a propagation model</details>